 26 things to do now if you want to file a tax return on time

-Taxes are an unpleasant fact of life for most people, but planning ahead can make things a little easier.
-Tax professionals and other financial experts have compiled a list of everything that needs to be done now in order to have time to file a declaration by April 15 without any problems.
-Writes about this GoBankingRates.
+Taxes are a frustrating fact of life for most people, but planning ahead can make things a little easier.
+Tax professionals and other financial experts have compiled a list of everything that needs to be done now in order to have time to file a return without any problems by April 15th.
+Writes about it GoBankingRates.

 View your previous year declaration

 Expert Gisele Goes recommends taking the time to examine your tax information for the previous year.

 Your tax returns for the previous year will give you some idea of what information you need to collect now.
 Pay particular attention to your sources of income, deductions, and expenses, which are likely to be similar this year.

 Summarize what has changed since last year's filing